MaikelsoftTrading/signal-trading-examples/README.md

 * Prices can be paired with custom data that is to be analyzed by your strategy: e.g. Twitter mentions, number of crypto wallets, fundamentals.
 * Easy to use the same C# code for backtesting and live trading.

+Performance metrics that are collected for each signal:

+* Total investment
+* Total profit
+* Return on investment
+* Number of trades closed
+* Number of winning trades and win rate
+* Maximum drawdown
+* Estimated position value
+* Position closing costs
+* Fees and interest paid

 ## Framework design
 The framework is built with .NET 5.0 on top of 64-bit native C libraries (Windows, Linux).
 It exposes only pure functions and immutable types.
 You will notice that most of these types are implemented as structs because of C#/C interopability.